PivotBuddy

 The LinkedIn Mistake

-Don't send generic LinkedIn connection requests with "I'd love to pick your brain."
+Do not send generic LinkedIn connection requests with "I'd love to pick your brain."
 Investors get dozens of these daily.
 If you must use LinkedIn, lead with specific traction and reference their published content or portfolio.
+A message that demonstrates genuine engagement with their work will stand out.

 Managing the Process